-After the data is loaded, a PROGRAM EXECUTE (10H) command must be issued to initiate the transfer of data from the cache register to the main array.
-PROGRAM EXECUTE consists of an 8-bit Op code, followed by a 24-bit address (7 dummy bits and a 17-bit page/block address).
-After the page/block address is registered, the memory device starts the transfer from the cache register to the main array, and will be busy for tPROG time.
+After the data is loaded, a Program Execute (10H) command must be issued to initiate the transfer of data from the cache register to the main array.
+Program Execute consists of an 8-bit Op code, followed by a 24-bit address (8 dummy bits and a 16-bit page/block address).
+After the page/block address is registered, the memory device starts the transfer from the cache register to the main array, and is busy for tPROG time.
 During this busy time, the status register can be polled to monitor the status of the operation (refer to Status Register).
-When the operation completes successfully, the next series of data can be loaded with the PROGRAM LOAD command.
+When the operation completes successfully, the next series of data can be loaded with the Program Load command.